Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time Emotional Perception: Data application

 \subsection{Study on Social Empathy}

 In the first data application, we analyzed a dataset from \citet{devlin2014not}, which consists of 121 perceivers’ empathy responses of four distinct videos in which the targets discuss emotional events in their lives.
 The four videos vary in valence (positive or negative) and intensity (high or low), resulting in four heterogeneous videos, including high-positive, low-positive, high-negative, and low-negative.
 Participants provided continuous 9-point scale ratings of target emotions while watching each video.
-These perceiver ratings were compared to target self-ratings.
+These perceiver ratings were compared to the target’s self-ratings.
 Following standard functional data analysis practices \citep{srivastava2016functional}, we preprocessed the data by smoothing target and perceiver ratings using cubic smoothing splines with the default setting of the \textit{smooth.spline} function in R and interpolating the estimated functions on a 300-point equidistant grid within the observed time interval.
-The goal of the subsequent analysis is to measure the level of EA for each perceiver.
+The goal of the subsequent analysis is to measure the level of EA for each perceiver, quantified by the correlation between the perceiver's latent ratings and the target's ratings.

 Figure \ref{fig:delvin} clearly illustrates the misalignment between perceiver and target ratings. \citet{devlin2014not} did not account for this misalignment, measuring EA as a monotonic transformation of the Pearson correlation between the two rating sequences.
 We applied both unpenalized and penalized SRVF alignments, as these methods offer more flexible time warping than fixed delay alignment.
 Here, we present results for the penalized alignment with a threshold of $\nu=8$ seconds.
-Results for thresholds of 6 and 10 seconds are included in Section~S3.1 of the supplementary material.
+Results for thresholds of 6 and 10 seconds are included in Section~S3.1 of the Supplementary Material.

-To quantify the degree of warping, we computed the phase distance ($d_p$) between the estimated warping function under each alignment method and the identity warping function for each video.
-Figure \ref{fig:delvin_misalignments_pd} reveals that the unpenalized SRVF alignment consistently produces warping functions farther from the identity function than the penalized SRVF alignment, indicating the latter's effectiveness in reducing excessive warping.
+To quantify the degree of warping, we computed the phase distance ($d_p$) between the estimated inverse warping function under each alignment method and the identity warping function for each video.
+The summary statistics for this measure can be found in Table~S2 of the Supplementary Material.
+Figure \ref{fig:delvin_misalignments_pd} reveals that the unpenalized SRVF alignment consistently produces warping functions farther from the identity function than the penalized SRVF alignment, indicating the latter's effectiveness in reducing excessive warping, where the $p$-values (Table~S3 in the Supplementary Material) corresponding to the $t$-tests for the mean differences between penalized SRVF and other method are very close to zero.